Skip to Main Content

 The hotel's Havannah Street address in Cardiff Bay puts guests within walking distance of the Wales Millennium Centre, the Senedd, and the Roald Dahl Plass waterfront plaza, which makes it a practical choice when events or political business anchor the trip to the Bay rather than the city centre.
 Cardiff Central station, the main rail hub with direct services from London Paddington (approximately two hours), sits roughly a mile from the Bay, reachable by taxi, bus, or a walk through the city's older commercial core.
 Guests arriving by car will find the Bay has reasonable parking infrastructure relative to central Cardiff, though rates vary by proximity to the waterfront.

-For UK short-break travellers comparing full-service waterfront options, voco St. David's merits consideration alongside options further afield: Longueville Manor in Jersey and Thornton Hall Hotel and Spa in Heswall both operate in coastal or near-coastal settings at a similar general price band, though each with a distinctly different atmosphere.
+For UK short-break travellers comparing full-service waterfront options, voco St. David's sits alongside options further afield: Longueville Manor in Jersey and Thornton Hall Hotel and Spa in Heswall both operate in coastal or near-coastal settings at a similar general price band, though each with a distinctly different atmosphere.
 Rural estate alternatives like The Newt in Somerset or Gleneagles in Auchterarder represent a different category of experience entirely, where the property itself is the destination rather than a base from which to access a city.

 Price and Recognition